NFL explores strategic partnership for media assets - News Break

 NFL explores strategic partnership for media assets

-June 23 (Reuters) - The National Football League (NFL) said on Wednesday it was exploring strategic options for its media assets including partnerships with "interested parties", months after signing long-term deals with larger media and tech firms.
+(Reuters) -The National Football League (NFL) said on Wednesday it was exploring strategic options for its media assets including partnerships with “interested parties”, months after signing long-term deals with larger media and tech firms.

 The assets under discussion include TV channels NFL Network and NFL RedZone, and the league’s digital platforms, NFL spokesperson Alex Riethmiller said in an email.